YOUR HOME

 RENOVATION

-So why Cortona and why Palazzo Passerini?
-Cortona was known to us through a friend who had owned and operated boutique hotels in Cortona and Umbria before the term ‘boutique’ really existed in hospitality.
 During a visit to this country house hotel in 2003, we sealed not only a lifelong friendship but an ambition to do something similar ‘one day’.
 So that day came when almost despairingly in 2019 looking all over Tuscany for the right place, we found Palazzo Passerini.

 As we walked with the local agent Lorenzo through the Piazza, having seen another six properties that morning, Mark turned to Lorenzo in frustration and said ‘look, what we want is an authentic medieval hall with a big fireplace’ (as if it was not too much to ask!).
 Lorenzo in his calm and generous way then offered to call Maria, who was known to be thinking about selling but had not yet decided.
 A meeting was hastily arranged and before Mark had seen the whole property had whispered to Charles that ‘this was it’!
 We instinctively knew it was right.

 What you see today is a contemporary interpretation of ‘medieval’ luxury.
-Not only have the services been completely updated with high-speed internet and mobile booster but bathrooms and kitchens have been replaced or new ones installed.
+Not only have the services been wholly updated with high-speed internet and mobile booster but bathrooms and kitchens have been replaced or new ones installed.
 The aim has been to emphasise the handsome architecture of the interior whilst adding contemporary but comfortable furniture, working with local artisans and companies to feature the best Italian products.

 Fabrics throughout the property are supplied by Busatti (founded in 1842) of Anghiari, just an hour’s drive from Cortona and well worth a visit.
 Curtains, linen and soft furnishings are all supplied by them and towels and bedding as well as dining chairs have the distinct bird and crown logo taken from the ‘Stemma’ woven onto the fabric.